There’s no denying that the world wide web is - in fact - wide.

 However, keep in mind that not every WordPress plan allows for the installation of plugins, so check to see which plan your website is hosted on before you navigate the world of plugins.

 Depending on the plugin you choose, you can edit the form to include all the details you’re looking to acquire.
-You can also add custom fields, set up notifications for when a form is submitted, and change the text users will see once they submit the form on its confirmation screen.
+You can also add custom fields and change the text users will see once they submit the form on its confirmation screen.

 In a world where cyberattacks are the fastest-growing crime in the United States, don’t forget to protect your website from hackers.